tokahuke/yaque/readme.md

 half of the channel, if you need to.

-The usage is similar to the MPSC channel in the standard library, except that the receiving method, `Receiver::recv` is assynchronous.
+The usage is similar to the MPSC channel in the standard library, except that the receiving method, `Receiver::recv` is asynchronous.
 Writing to the queue with the sender is basically lock-free and atomic.
 ```rust
 use yaque::{channel, try_clear};